reposense/RepoSense/README.md

 ---

-**Acknowledgements**: The web previews of RepoSense is powered by Netlify and Surge.
+**Acknowledgements**: The web previews of RepoSense are powered by Netlify and Surge.

 <a href="https://www.netlify.com">
   <img src="https://www.netlify.com/img/global/badges/netlify-color-bg.svg"/>